 Q. How can I find out whether the Theatre is open to view or not?

-A. All you need to do is consult the Museum website at the page titled visibilità del Teatro where, every two weeks, we suggest the best times for the view from the boxes.
+A. All you need to do is consult the Museum website at the page titled Theater Bestview where, every two weeks, we suggest the best times for the view from the boxes.
 Only six people at a time are allowed into the theatre boxes, four people during rehearsals.

 Q. Do I have to reserve my visit to the Museum?

-A. Reservations are only required for school parties.
-We suggest you buy individual tickets online through our biglietteria elettronica booking system.
+A. We suggest you buy individual tickets online through our booking system.
 This allows you to avoid queues at the entrance.
+The ticket can be shown to our staff, for the necessary checks, also in electronic format.
 It is, however, possible to purchase tickets at the ticket desk in the Museum entrance.

 Q. What is the minimum number of people eligible for group concessions?